STEVE4git/API_Stock_Vantage/README.md

 ## **Security concerns**

-This program does some very foolish things with regards to API key security (hardcoded in the repo) that should never be done in production
+This program does some very foolish things with regards to API key security (hardcoded in the repo) that should never be done in production.
+I did not go through with the creation of a docker server due to that being outside the scope of what was requested.

 In production, this should be a docker server and stored as a secret.
 As well as if this was our API, it should have different keys (user/developer/admin) with varying read/write permissions.